Skip to main content

 Speed & Performance Comparison

 For households comparing these providers where both offer service, consider your specific bandwidth requirements.
 Light internet users primarily browsing websites, checking email, and occasional SD streaming can function adequately on either provider's entry-level plans.
-Moderate users streaming HD content on multiple devices, participating in video calls, and engaging in online gaming should target plans offering 100-300 Mbps for comfortable usage.
+Moderate users streaming HD content on multiple devices, participating in video calls.
+Engaging in online gaming should target plans offering 100-300 Mbps for comfortable usage.
 Heavy users with multiple simultaneous 4K streams, large file downloads, content creation activities, or numerous connected devices should prioritize plans offering 500 Mbps or higher where available.

 Latency and reliability also factor into real-world performance beyond raw speed numbers.
 Fiber-optic technologies typically deliver 10-20ms latency to common servers with highly consistent speeds throughout the day.
 Cable technologies may experience 15-30ms latency with potential congestion during peak evening hours when neighborhood usage peaks.
 DSL and fixed wireless technologies can exhibit higher latency and more variable performance.
 Check which specific technology each provider offers at your address, as this often matters more than the provider's name on the service.